rauluranga/tsPlayground/README.md

+#TypeScript Playground
-A simple repository for having fun with TypeScript, gulp is used for TypeScript compiling and BrowserSync for webserver.
+A simple repository for having fun with TypeScript, [gulp](http://gulpjs.com/) is used for TypeScript compiling and BrowserSync for webserver.

-#Install
+##Install

 The only thing you need to do is to clone this repository, the following command won't download the whole git history and deletes `.git` folder at the end.